How It Works | The Children's Business Fair UK

 • No more than 3 participants per business.

 We choose successful applicants on a number of criteria.
-The two most important:
+The three most important:

 How original is the idea?
 Original ideas always catch our eye.
 Do your research and check out our socials for businesses that do well.